 If you have received your shared NHSmail account and not your personal NHSmail account you should contact the National Administration Service providing your first and last name, organisation data services (ODS) code and the name of the organisation / site shared mailbox that you have been set up with.

-To join NHSmail, community pharmacies / DAC organisations and dental practices providers must have completed the Data Security and Protection Toolkit (DSPT) to at least ‘Entry level’.
+To join NHSmail, community pharmacies / DAC organisations, optometry and dental practices providers must have completed the Data Security and Protection Toolkit (DSPT) to at least ‘Standards Met/Higher level’.

 Further information on DSPT is available on NHS Digital’s website.